-- · one-on-one and small group advising with career development coaches and peer career coaches - · reviews of résumés, cover letters, LinkedIn profiles, and other career-related documents - · professional development workshops for the general campus community and for specific student or alumni groups - · career fairs and other recruitment or networking events to engage with employers - · an internship and co-op program (including processing of Curricular Practical Training)
+- · one-on-one and small group advising with career development coaches and peer career coaches - · reviews of résumés, cover letters, LinkedIn profiles, and other career-related documents - · professional development workshops for the general campus community and for specific student or alumni groups - · career fairs and other recruitment or networking events to engage with employers - an Experiential Learning program, including processing of Curricular Practical Training (CPT)

 This office serves all current students and alumni from the following colleges/campuses: Armour College of Engineering, College of Architecture, College of Science, Institute for Food Safety and Health, Lewis College of Human Sciences, Pritzker Institute of Biomedical Science and Engineering, School of Applied Technology, and the Wanger Institute for Sustainable Energy Research (WISER).
 More information is available on the Career Services website.
+Separate career support offices exist for the IIT Stuart School of Business, Institute of Design, and Chicago-Kent College of Law.